saraimran1019/Data-Science--Visualization/README.md

 Sara Imran
 GitHub Username: saraimran1019

-Lab Overview
+📄 Lab Overview

 This lab focuses on using Pandas, a powerful Python library, to perform data analysis and manipulation tasks.
 The objective of this lab is to strengthen understanding of data handling techniques such as loading datasets, cleaning data, performing aggregations, and extracting meaningful insights.

-Tools & Libraries Used
+🛠️ Tools & Libraries Used
 Python 3
 Pandas
 Jupyter Notebook

--- Key Concepts Covered
+--Key Concepts Covered

 -Reading CSV files using Pandas